Anergates Atratulus Ants and Their Incredible Behavior

 Which are their host species?

-This parasite species is tend to be present in the nests of two specific species of the genus Tetramorium: T. caespitum and T. impurum.
+This parasite species tends to be present in the nests of two specific species of the genus Tetramorium: T. caespitum and T. impurum.
 However, its presence has also been recorded in Italy in the nest of another species of the genus: T. diomedeum.
 Nonetheless, it is also true that this case is a bit strange because they were at a low altitude (300 meters, 980 feet).

 In conclusion, even within groups of animals sharing certain characteristics, there are exceptions such as the Anergates atratulus.
 These ants have fascinating behavior different from that of other obligate parasites.